cchala/cs477/lab1/lab1.md

 setTimeout is a callback function that called after a delay time has finished and a callback queue is in timer phase.
 It will stay in the queue until the call stack is idle.
-It will execute(setTimeout(,0) before setImmediate and after process.next function executed.
+It will execute(setTimeout(,0) after process.next function executed.

 setImmediate is a callback function on a check phase.
  It checks queue of I/O event handlers.